hyperledger/fabric/docs/source/glossary.rst

 Also known as **orderer**.
 A defined collective of nodes that orders transactions into a block and then distributes blocks to connected peers for validation and commit.
 The ordering service exists independent of the peer processes and orders transactions on a first-come-first-serve basis for all channels on the network.
-It is designed to support pluggable implementations beyond the out-of-the-box Kafka and Raft varieties.
-It is a common binding for the overall network; it contains the cryptographic identity material tied to each Member_.
+It is designed to support pluggable implementations with crash fault tolerant (CFT) and byzantine fault tolerant (BFT) options.

 .. _Organization: